Trump softens trade stance toward China and raises optimism

 On July 6, the United States is set to impose tariffs on $34 billion in Chinese imports — a sum that could reach $450 billion if Beijing refused to yield and retaliated with its own sanctions.
 In response, China is prepared the same day to slap tariffs on billions in U.S. exports, including soybeans — a direct threat to Trump supporters in America's heartland.
 Many members of Congress have warned the administration to avoid a trade war with China.

-Trump's top economic adviser, Larry Kudlow, told reporters that the administration remains in communication with its Chinese counterparts.

-"The president is unsatisfied with their response on the trade talks, and so he put out there the possibility of an additional tariff measure," Kudlow said.
+"The president is unsatisfied with their response on the trade talks, and so he put out there the possibility of an additional tariff measure," Kudlow said, referring to China.
 "The ball's in their court.
 I'm always the optimist, but I have to be realistic."

 James Lewis, who studies technology policy at the Center for Strategic and International Studies, said he foresees no quick resolution to the dispute.